Prehistoric Ireland: Iron Age (800 BC–AD 400)

 The Irish Iron Age has long been thought to begin around 500 BC and then continue until the early Christian era in Ireland, which brought some written records and therefore the end of prehistoric Ireland.
-This view has been somewhat upset by the recent carbon-dating of the wooden shaft of a very elegant iron spearhead found in the River Inny near Lackan, which gave a date of between 811 and 673 BC.
+However, although it has proven difficult to identify sites from the earlier part of the period, over the past several decades the dating of individual artefacts and ironworking sites has led scholars to amend chronologies to place the start of the Iron Age in Ireland during the seventh or eighth century BC.
+One find of great importance to this reassessment is the wooden shaft of a very elegant iron spearhead found in the River Inny near Lackan, which was carbon dated to between 811 and 673 BC.
 This may further erode the belief, still held by some, that the arrival of iron-working marked the beginning of the arrival of the Celts (i.e. speakers of the Proto-Celtic language) and thus Indo-European speakers, to the island.

 Alternatively, many hold the view that this happened with the bearers of the Bell Beaker culture, probably Indo-European speaking, reaching Ireland during the earlier stage of the Bronze Age.
 The Celtic languages of Britain and Ireland, also known as Insular Celtic, can be divided into two groups, Goidelic and Brittonic.
 When primary written records of Celtic first appear in about the fifth century, Gaelic or Goidelic, in the form of Primitive Irish, is found in Ireland, while Brittonic, in the form of Common Brittonic, is found in Britain.

 The Iron Age includes the period in which the Romans ruled most of the neighbouring island of Great Britain.
 Roman interest in the area led to some of the earliest written evidence about Ireland.
 The names of its tribes were recorded by the geographer Ptolemy in the 2nd century AD.

 The recorded tribes of Ireland included at least three with names identical or similar to British or Gaulish tribes: the Brigantes (also the name of the largest tribe in northern and midland Britain), the Manapii (possibly the same people as the Menapii, a Belgic tribe of northern Gaul) and the Coriondi (a name similar to that of Corinion, later Cirencester and the Corionototae of northern Britain).

 Up to about 150 BC, there are many finds that show stylistic influence from continental Europe (as in the preceding Dowris phase), and some direct imports.
 After that date, relationships with British styles predominate, perhaps reflecting some movement of people.
 The Keshcarrigan Bowl, possibly made in Britain, is an example of this.
 Another cup found in Fore, County Westmeath does seem to be an import.